it-academy-svhec/security-plus-general/provisioning-metasploitable-vms.md

     ```

 1. Run `sudo reboot now` to restart the VM.
 Then make sure you can access it again.
 Retry this process and try deallocating it in Azure Portal to ensure you can access it reliably.
 You may need to do a full restart in the Azure Portal.

+## Setting the Hostname
+Since we cannot use cloud-init for this older version of Ubuntu, we have to manually set the hostname.

+1. Set the hostname with `/etc/hostname`

+1. Update the local DNS records in `/etc/hosts`

+    - Update `127.0.0.1 <defaultName>` to contain the new hostname
+    - Update `<private> <defaultName>` to contain the new hostname

+1. Reboot the VM

 ## Reference
 Jira ticket: https://svhec.atlassian.net/jira/software/projects/SEC7/boards/7?selectedIssue=SEC7-56